 However, a new California law will require water agencies to test for lead in the water at the schools they serve before Jan.
 1, 2019.
 It means students could be drinking tainted water for another year.

-At 24 Northern California schools, 52 drinking fountains water have been sampled.
+At 24 schools in Northern California cities, 52 drinking fountains water have been sampled.

 A sample taken from a drinking fountain at Amador High School had lead levels of 32 parts per billion.
 That’s more than twice the EPA standard of 15 ppb.